NZ First greeted by gun-owning protesters at annual conference

 • NZ First president resigned refusing to sign financial reports

-Yesterday, one of the organisers, Sam Kircher, said many NZ First supporters were also law-abiding gun users, and he had expected more than 100 Cantabrians to show up to try to convince the party to pull its support for the Government's second round of gun law reforms.
+One of the organisers, Sam Kircher, said the protest was intended to show that many NZ First supporters were also law-abiding gun users and to convince the party to pull its support for the Government's second round of gun law reforms.

+"We want to show NZF that we still exist.
+Try gain some support from them which we can reciprocate equally," he said.

+"They have been great supporters of us as licensed firearm owners in the past and we are hoping they'll continue to do that in the future."

+Roughly 100 Cantabrians have shown up to the protest in Latimer Square, across the road from the conference.

-There are about 250,000 firearms licence holders in New Zealand, and Police Minister Stuart Nash has estimated that about 80 per cent of the gun-owning community supported the Government's reforms.
+There are about 250,000 firearms licence holders in New Zealand.
+Police Minister Stuart Nash has estimated about 80 per cent of the gun-owning community supports the Government's reforms.

 But Kircher, who said he voted for New Zealand First in 2017, said there were potentially thousands of votes at stake, and many had previously supported New Zealand First.